LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.47.0
+*Released*: 6 June 2025
+- Issue 52595: Storage editor check in fails if user doesn't have perm to update sample amount/units
+  - export updateSampleStorageData() and SampleStorageData
+  - add isDiscard param to updateSampleStorageData()

 ### version 6.46.1
 *Released*: 6 June 2025
 - Issue 53071: Entering more than three digits for milliseconds in a time field causes the value to disappear